Azure/azure-sdk-for-java/sdk/spring/AZURE_SPRING_BOMS_USAGE.md

-# How to use azure spring BOMs
+# How to use Azure Spring BOMs

-### Adding the azure-spring-boot-bom BOM
+To add Azure Spring BOMs, please add the following fragment in your pom.xml.

-To consume the azure spring boot BOM include it in the `dependencyManagement` section of your project's POM.
+You can refer to the [maven doc] about more details about dependency management.

-Note that this **does not** result in all dependencies being included in your project.
+## Add azure-spring-boot-bom

 [//]: # ({x-version-update-start;com.azure.spring:azure-spring-boot-bom;dependency})
 ```xml